-Discover information on San Francisco public transportation.
+San Francisco public transportation is the best way to get around the city.
 There are many transit options here including cable cars, historic street cars, buses, trains and more.

 Many of the buses in the city run off electric lines.
 You will see